La Sagrada Família, Casa Milà & Batlló – Gaudí in Barcelona

 Beer price Spain / your country

 One of Gaudí’s true masterpieces, Casa Batlló, is located on the Passeig de Gràcia, the boulevard of the bourgeoisie in the Eixample district.
-Here the owners commissioned some of the most eminent architects in Barcelona at the time, among these Gaudí.
+The owners commissioned some of the most eminent architects in Barcelona, at the time, among these Gaudí.

-Here you will find elements of dragons, bones and nature – all united in an imaginary universe.
+Here, you will find elements of dragons, bones and nature united in an imaginary universe.
 The façade is decorated with mosaics in the colours of natural corals.
-The skulls appearing on the façade are balconies, and the supporting pillars are bones!
+The skulls on the façade are balconies, and the supporting pillars are bones!

 Bones and skulls grow out of Casa Batlló in Passeig de Gràcia | Photo: Virginia G / Pixabay

 The rooftop resembles the spine of a dragon.
-As a matter of fact the cross on top of the building next to the dragon’s back gives associations to the lance of Saint George who is the patron saint of Catalonia.
+The cross on top of the building next to the dragon’s back gives associations to the lance of Saint George, the patron saint of Catalonia.

-In general the religion was reflected in Gaudí’s architecture.
-He was therefore asked to conduct and design the construction of several churches.
+In general, religion was reflected in Gaudí’s architecture.
+Therefore, he was asked to conduct and design the construction of several churches.
 Deliberately, he applied natural elements in his architectural designs whenever possible.

-Gaudí was convinced that he could find all mathematical forms in the nature, and therefore he was able to model all natural objects.
+Gaudí was convinced he could find all mathematical forms in nature, and thus, he modelled all natural objects.
 He obtained his inspiration from the sea, the mountains, the animals, the plants, the trees and the flowers.
-In this way he applied the form of organisms in his works – like other Modernist architects.
-Anyhow, as opposed to many other architects, he used other natural forms as well.
+In this way, he applied the form of organisms in his works – like other Modernist architects.
+Anyhow, as opposed to many other architects, he also used other natural forms.

 Remarkable Modernist houses lie side by side in Passeig de Gràcia | Photo: Athree 23 / Pixabay

-Casa Milà is a brilliant example in Barcelona that Gaudí managed to integrate nature completely into a building.
+Casa Milà is a brilliant example in Barcelona, where Gaudí managed to integrate nature completely into a building.
 It ended up looking like a stone quarry – which explains its popular name ‘La Pedrera’ (the Quarry).
-This is probably Gaudí’s most iconic and innovative work full of decorative and functional solutions.
-However, the public initially made fun of the ‘ugly’ construction, and it was not until much later that it got the fame it deserved.
+That is probably Gaudí’s most iconic and innovative work, with decorative and functional solutions.
+However, the public initially made fun of the ‘ugly’ construction.
+It was not until much later that it got the fame it deserved.

-The building itself, the interior along with the exterior decorations are altogether a true work of art.
-It is one of only three residential buildings that Gaudí designed, and it was included in the UNESCO World Heritage Sites in 1984.
+The building itself, the interior, along with the exterior, are altogether a brilliant work of art.
+It is one of only three residential buildings that Gaudí designed, included in the UNESCO World Heritage Sites in 1984.
 The other two are Casa Batlló and Casa Calvet.
-Casa Milà is still partly used for residential purposes, and partly as an exhibition area managed by the Fundación Catalunya La Pedrera.
+Casa Milà is still partly used for residential purposes and partly as an exhibition area managed by the Fundación Catalunya La Pedrera.

 Casa Milà is also known as La Pedrera due to its quarry-like looks | Photo: Elena Cagianelli / Pixabay

-Atop Casa Milà the iconic sand beige terrace dotted with peculiar nomad-like chimneys and functional air vents rises towards the sky.
-The chimneys seemingly rotate about their own axes – moving like smoke.
+Atop Casa Milà, the iconic sand beige terrace dotted with peculiar nomad-like chimneys and functional air vents rises towards the sky.
+The chimneys seemingly rotate about their axes – moving like smoke.

 The ornamental wrought-iron balconies are exceptional.
-To a large extent the house consists of columns, open spaces and large windows – as well as two amazing interconnected courtyards with wide ramps down to the garage.
+To a large extent, the house consists of columns, open spaces, and large windows – as well as two fabulous interconnected courtyards with wide ramps down to the garage.
 Casa Milà excelled in being among the first residential buildings in Barcelona with underground parking!

 Wrought-iron balconies dominate the façade of Casa Milà Gaudí | Photo: Rebeca Pita / Pixabay

-Gaudí had the ability to see the geometric forms in nature, and he used this in his works.
-He applied curved lines, hyperbolic paraboloids, hyperboloids, helicoids, conoids, as well as parabolic and catenary arches both inside and outside – all reflecting forms found in nature.
+Gaudí could see the geometric forms in nature and used this in his works.
+He applied curved lines, hyperbolic paraboloids, hyperboloids, helicoids, conoids, and parabolic and catenary arches, both inside and outside – all reflecting forms found in nature.
 Inside he designed decorative elements everywhere, shaping doors, handles and knobs accordingly.

 La Sagrada Família in Barcelona | Photo: Walkers SK / Pixabay

-In 1883 Gaudí initiated the work in Barcelona that with time caught the most attention: La Sagrada Família.
+In 1883, Gaudí initiated the work in Barcelona that, over time, caught the most attention: La Sagrada Família.
 This construction is his most significant work and an absolute masterpiece!
-Despite large donations, there hasn’t been sufficient funding to complete it after his death in 1926.
+Despite large donations, there was insufficient funding to complete it after he died in 1926.

-Gaudí was in the initial phase naturally appointed as architect of the basilica because of his religious background and motives, as well as his ambitious ideas about the nature of the construction.
+In the initial phase, Gaudí was naturally appointed as the architect of the basilica because of his religious background and motives, as well as his ambitious ideas about the nature of the construction.

-Once completed, the basilica will have 18 towers – one for each of the 12 apostles, one for each of the evangelists and one for both Virgin Mary and Jesus.
+As a complete construction (completion in 1926!), the basilica has 18 towers – one for each of the 12 apostles, each evangelist, and the Virgin Mary and Jesus.

 The church has three façades: the Nativity Façade, the Passion Façade and the Glory Façade | Photo: Jose Bolanos / Pixabay

 Repeatedly, Gaudí used nature as inspiration for his works.
-He used for instance a snail’s shell as inspiration to use helicoids in his constructions, and the cob web as inspiration to use chain models.
-He made use of advanced upside-down structural models of suspended strings and sand bags to obtain the right design of catenary arches.
-This helped him visualise archways of his planned constructions.
+He used, for instance, a snail’s shell as inspiration to use helicoids in his constructions and the cobweb as inspiration to use chain models.
+He used advanced upside-down structural models of suspended strings and sandbags to obtain the right design for catenary arches.
+That helped him visualise the archways of his planned constructions.

 Gaudí’s impressive basilica La Sagrada Família is still under construction | Photo: Monica Volpin / Pixabay